 If you borrowed $40,000 to buy a car, that's worth $40,000, the bank registers its interest in your car until you have repaid them their $40,000.
 The document that records the interest in collateral is called a Financing Statement.
 The registries that record these Financing Statements include various Recorders of Deeds like this one in Washington DC making use of the Uniform Commercial Code (note website has changed since originally posted).

 In researching whether the UCC applied in Australia, I went looking for examples of obligations applicable to Australian companies.
 It seemed logical that if a Financing Statement bound an Australian Company, the UCC must be operative in Australia.

 What unfolded was a series of Financing Statements recording the Federal Reserve Bank of New York as Secured Party, the big four Australian Banks (independently) as Debtor, and the Collateral being basically everything the bank owned or would ever own.

-These Financing Statements were found on the Washington DC Recorder of Deeds website.
+These Financing Statements were found on the Washington DC Recorder of Deeds website (note website has changed since originally posted).
 There were over 80 others associated to banks around the world:

 Undisclosed Financing Statements